studiochampgauche/headless-react-wordpress-boilerplate/README.md

 - You need to root the `dist` directory in your virtual host or push files from this directory to your hosting.
 The `dist` directory is created when you install WordPress with the `get:wp` command and is populated throughout your progress.

-- Minification and compression are only done in production.
+- Minification and compression are only done in production mode.